-So you’ve picked what you want to study and where you want to study it.
+So, you’ve picked what you want to study and where you want to study it.
 Great!
 Now all you have to do is convince your chosen universities that you are a perfect match, and you’ve only got 4,000 characters to do it… Oh, and you’re not alone – more than half a million students apply to university through UCAS every year – so how do you stand out from the crowd?
-Don’t worry, writing your statement isn’t as difficult as it might seem when you’re staring at an empty Word document.
-Here are some top tips on how to write the perfect personal statement.
+Don’t worry, although it is an important part of your application, writing your statement isn’t as difficult as it might seem when you’re staring at an empty document.

 Do your research